 According to registered dietitian nutritionist Rosemarie Lembo James, RD, CNSC, LDN, for those who don’t want to go full vegan, the pegan diet combines the philosophies of both a vegan diet and the paleo diet with the goals of lowering blood sugar and inflammation in your body.

 And if you’re not ready to go full vegetarian, the flexitarian diet lets you enjoy meat occasionally but puts the spotlight on enjoying fruits, veggies, whole grains, legumes and nuts, says registered dietitian Kate Patton, MEd, RD, CSSD, LD.

 You may have heard your friends singing the praises of the keto diet.
 According to registered dietitian Sharon Jaeger, RD, LD, by eating a limited amount of carbs and upping your fat intake, the idea is that your body enters ketosis and uses fat for fuel.
 It’s not for everyone, but if you have Type 2 diabetes or obesity, it can be helpful.

 Another diet that focuses on cutting carbs is the Atkins diet, but this plan includes different phases that dictate how many carbs you have, says registered dietitian Maxine Smith, RD, LD.

-If you have hypertension, registered dietitian Kate Patton, MEd, RD, CSSD, LD, says the DASH diet encourages you to cut back on the amount of sodium you consume, which can help lower your blood pressure.
+If you have hypertension, Patton adds that the DASH diet encourages you to cut back on the amount of sodium you consume, which can help lower your blood pressure.

 The name says it all, but the Whole 30 diet is about eating specific whole foods for 30 days, explains Jaeger.
 There aren’t any calorie restrictions but you have to eliminate certain foods (think dairy, beans, alcohol and sugar) for 30 days to “reset” your body before slowly reintroducing those foods.